consensus-shipyard/mir/pkg/blockchain/README.md

 ## Operation

 We will now walk through how the different modules interact with each other.
-At the start, the application module must initialize the BCM by sending it an _InitBlockchain_ event which contains the initial state.
+At the start, the application module must initialize the BCM by sending it an _InitBlockchain_ event, which contains the initial state.
 The BCM creates a genesis block with an empty payload and stores it together with the initial state.
 It then instructs the miner module to start mining via a _NewHead_ event.
-In order to start mining, the miner module requests a payload (_PayloadRequest_) from the application module.
+To start mining, the miner module requests a payload (_PayloadRequest_) from the application module.
-The miner now starts to mine and the initialization sequence of the node is completed.
+The miner now starts to mine, and the initialization sequence of the node is completed.

 After this, the node will remain inactive (other than mining a block) until a new block has been mined.
 This block was either mined by this node's miner or by another node's miner.